 It’s common for consumers to go into a dispensary wanting a strain that’s good for headaches, or for period pain or to sleep well.
 And it’s the job of the budtender to know what those strains are.
 This job also requires a great deal of people handling, so to be a budtender you should enjoy working with people.
 But beware – this job can also mean you spend your entire income on herb!

-2. Be a medical marijuana grower
+2. Be a medical cannabis grower

 The standards have become high – because people want to get super high.
-But it just takes some practice to be able to grow excellent weed, and when you can, you’re in contention for growing weed for medical marijuana.
+But it just takes some practice to be able to grow excellent weed, and when you can, you’re in contention for growing weed for medical cannabis.

-3. Marijuana edibles chef
+3. Cannabis edibles chef

-The trick to making marijuana edibles is essentially to hide the taste of weed while making it an powerful hit, but with a consistent amount of THC in each serving.
+The trick to making cannabis edibles is essentially to hide the taste of weed while making it an powerful hit, but with a consistent amount of THC in each serving.
 Chocolatiers and pastry chefs, this job is a way to make an entry into the weed industry!

 Wherever weed is being grown, there is a demand for trimmers.
-This is arguably one of the easiest jobs to get in the marijuana industry.
+This is arguably one of the easiest jobs to get in the cannabis industry.
 However, because of the seasonal nature of growing weed (at least in places when it’s grown outside), there isn’t a lot of work all the time.

 There are usually certain parts of the year where trimmers are in high demand, and other times where they aren’t needed at all.
 For that reason, this isn’t really a job you can make a career out of.

 It has become something like a fashion in the USA to be a trimmer for a few months a year, and spend the rest of the time enjoying the money you made.
-For many, it is fruitful to spend a few months on a marijuana farm in California trimming up buds before moving along to the next place.
+For many, it is fruitful to spend a few months on a cannabis farm in California trimming up buds before moving along to the next place.